Sruthio10/Demo-repo/README.md

 # Demo

 Some descrption.
-Learning git hub and commands of github.
+Learning git hub and commands of github!